-I am an anthropologist of humanitarianism, infrastructure and Islam, focussing on Central Asia, South Asia and relevant diasporic settings.
+I am an anthropologist of humanitarianism, development, infrastructure and Islam, focussing on Central Asia, South Asia and relevant diasporic settings.

 My first book Islam und Kirgisen on Tour: Die Rezeption “nomadischer Religion” und ihre Wirkung (Islam and Kyrgyz on Tour: The Perception of “Nomadic Religion” and Its Effects, Harrassowitz 2007) focuses on Islam and nomadic identity in Kyrgyzstan.

 Since then I have pursued two overarching research interests:

 First, I am intrigued by the anthropological study of routes, roads and pathways, and the anthropology of infrastructure more generally.
 This research interest, which I have followed since the early days of my PhD fieldwork, frames my latest monograph Azan on the Moon: Entangling Modernity along Tajikistan’s Pamir Highway (University of Pittsburgh Press 2017).

 Second, I research past and present forms of humanitarianism, development, philanthropy and charity from the perspective of anthropology and history.
 In this regard, since 2012 I have worked on the transformative force of Muslim networks which dissect the borderlands of Afghanistan, China, Pakistan and Tajikistan and mediate connectivity to places across the globe.

 I am currently a full-time Research Fellow at the Department of Anthropology and Sociology, The Graduate Institute Geneva (Switzerland) and an Affiliated Scholar in Anthropology at Monash University in Melbourne (Australia).